Philippine Defense Spending

 Deliveries to be completed by October 2012 include a second ex-US Coast Guard Hamilton-class cutter, a pair of refurbished Lockheed Martin C-130H aircraft; new 81 mm mortars for the Philippine marines and army, and upgrades to the Philippines' Coast Watch System.
 The Philippine Air Force was slated to receive a second batch of 4 PZL W-3 Sokól combat utility helicopters in November 2012, and in the following month UH-1H helicopters that had been refurbished and upgraded for night-mission use were also to be delivered.

-The DND is also looking to acquire 12 T-50 jet fighters from South Korea.
-Fernando Manalo, defense undersecretary for finance, munitions, installations and materiel, said a separate P3.2-billion contract for the purchase of 10 attack helicopters from Eurocopter could be signed in August 2012.
+The DND was also looking to acquire 12 T-50 jet fighters from South Korea, a deal that was finally concluded on 30 January 2013.
+Fernando Manalo, defense undersecretary for finance, munitions, installations and materiel, said a separate P3.2-billion contract for the purchase of 10 attack helicopters from Eurocopter could be signed in August 2012, but it was not.
 Other experts suggested that Italy, Britain, France, Russia and South Africa were all being eyed to supply the helicopters.
 According to some reports, the helicopters would be delivered in 2012 if the contract gets the go-ahead, but more plausible reports suggest a later delivery schedule.
 The brand new helos will supplement the fleet of US-made MG-520 light attack helicopters that the air force had been using since the 1990s.
+This long running acquisition appeared to be drawing to a conclusion in August 2013.

 The United States and the Philippines have a mutual defense treaty that has been in effect since 1952, but it does not extend to territorial disputes involving the Spratly Islands.
 In 2003 the United States designated the Philippines as a major non-North Atlantic Treaty Organization ally.
 Total U.S. military assistance to the Philippines rose from US$38 million in 2001 to US$114 million in 2003 and a projected US$164 million in 2005, which would make the Philippines the fourth largest recipient of U.S. foreign military assistance.
 Australia reportedly also a major source of military assistance.